NYC Property Values: Block by Block

 | ≥ 17 | Individual tax lots | Live Socrata API |

-Block view (zoom 11–16) is powered by a pre-aggregated snapshot of all 28,664 NYC blocks (~5 MB JSON, generated from the full 853k-lot dataset).
-The file is fetched once on page load and stays in memory, so panning and zooming are instant — no round-trips to the API.
+Block view (zoom 11–16) is built on a pre-aggregated snapshot of all 28,664 NYC blocks (~5 MB JSON, generated from the full 853k-lot dataset).
+The file loads once on page load and stays in memory, so panning and zooming are instant with no round-trips to the API.

-At city scale (zooms 11–13) the 28k individual block markers would be visually overwhelming, so the map uses supercluster.js to merge nearby blocks into labeled cluster circles.
-The cluster radius is 60px, and supercluster stops clustering at zoom 14, at which point individual block dots appear.
-Each cluster circle shows the number of blocks it contains; its color reflects the aggregate assessed value of those blocks, on the same scale as individual blocks.
+At city scale (zooms 11–13), 28k individual block markers would be visually overwhelming, so I use supercluster.js to merge nearby blocks into labeled cluster circles.
+The cluster radius is 60px, and supercluster stops clustering at zoom 14, where individual block dots appear.
+Each cluster circle shows the number of blocks it contains and is colored by the aggregate assessed value of those blocks, on the same scale as individual blocks.

 Lot view (zoom ≥ 17) queries the Socrata API live with a bounding-box WHERE filter.
-At that zoom level the viewport covers only a few blocks, so the query returns quickly and the individual lot granularity is actually useful.
+At that zoom level the viewport covers only a few blocks, so the query is fast and the individual lot granularity is actually useful.

-Color scale: Assessed values citywide span nearly ten orders of magnitude (a few thousand dollars to $8.7B for a single block).
+Color scale: Assessed values citywide span nearly ten orders of magnitude (from a few thousand dollars to $8.7B for a single block).
 Anchoring the color scale to the absolute extremes would compress 95% of blocks into the yellow middle.
-Instead, the scale is anchored at the 5th–95th percentile of all block values ($700K–$75M for total; $44K–$10M for average per lot).
+Instead, I anchored it at the 5th–95th percentile of all block values ($700K–$75M for total; $44K–$10M for average per lot), so the bulk of the city’s variation spreads across the full RdYlBu palette.
 Blocks outside that range clamp to solid blue or red.
-This spreads the bulk of the city’s variation across the full RdYlBu palette.

 Building the block snapshot

-The pre-aggregated block data is generated by scripts/nyc_heatmap_data.py, which fetches the full MapPLUTO dataset from the Socrata API in batches and groups lots by borough+block:
+The pre-aggregated block data comes from scripts/nyc_heatmap_data.py, which fetches the full MapPLUTO dataset from the Socrata API in batches and groups lots by borough+block:

 python scripts/nyc_heatmap_data.py --boro 3 --output /tmp/brooklyn.json